Otto II of Meissen

 Otto II, the Rich (Otto der Reiche; 1125 – 18 February 1190), a member of the House of Wettin, was Margrave of Meissen from 1156 until his death.
+His nickname, "the Rich," stems from the discovery of significant silver deposits near the site of the future city of Freiberg around 1168.
+Otto successfully claimed the rights to these mineral resources, greatly increasing his wealth.
+He also established the Cistercian monastery of Altzella in 1162, which became the burial site for the House of Wettin.

 Life

 He was the eldest surviving son of Conrad, Margrave of Meissen and Lusatia.
 When his father, under pressure from Emperor Frederick Barbarossa, retired and entered the Augustinian convent of Lauterberg in 1156, Otto succeeded him in Meissen while his younger brothers Theodoric and Dedi received the March of Lusatia and the County of Groitzsch with Rochlitz.

 The partition meant a weakening of the Wettin rule, and Otto's Imperial politics remained rather ineffective.
 He had to stand by and watch the emperor's extension of power in the Pleissnerland territory around Altenburg, Chemnitz and Zwickau; moreover he picked an unsuccessful quarrel with the rising burgraves of Dohna in the Eastern Ore Mountains.
 Together with Archbishop Wichmann of Magdeburg he joined Emperor Frederick's expedition against the rebellious Saxon duke Henry the Lion in 1179, however, he failed to benefit from his downfall.